raspberrypi/documentation/hardware/raspberrypi/bootmodes/README.md

 ## Special bootcode.bin-only boot mode

-For the original Raspberry Pi and the Raspberry Pi 2 (based on the BCM2835 and BCM2836 devices), and in situations where the Pi 3 fails to boot, there is a new method of booting from one of the new boot modes (MSD or ethernet).
+In addition to the ability to do USB host and ethernet boot on the BCM2837-based Raspberry Pi's, all Raspberry Pi's can use a new bootcode.bin only method to enable USB host and ethernet booting.

 Just format an SD card as FAT32 and copy on the latest [bootcode.bin](https://github.com/raspberrypi/firmware/raw/master/boot/bootcode.bin).

-This will then enable the new bootmodes with some bug fixes for the failing Pi 3 cases.
+This is useful for the Raspberry Pi and the Raspberry Pi 2 (based on the BCM2835 and BCM2836 devices), and in situations where a Pi 3 fails to boot since there are additional bugfixes included for the Pi 3, compared to the boot code burned into the BCM2837.

 If you have a problem with a mass storage device still not working even with this bootcode.bin, then please add a new file 'timeout' to the SD card.
 This should extend the time it waits for the mass storage device to initialise to six seconds.